 Next, set goals in life.
 Make a list of goals ranging in theme from career to family.
 Include personal passions and dreams.
 This is a chance to get in touch with one’s self, to become reacquainted with things that can truly lead to happiness.

 Each step fuels the healing process and opens new avenues in life to explore.
 Remember, there is no timetable for anyone to move forward.
 It can take months, even years to finally let go of the pain involved in the end of a marriage.
 Life can be challenging.
 For divorcing couples in Illinois, divorce may seem to be a turbulent and raging river but it is one that can be crossed.
-Illinois family lawyers are experienced in navigating the emotional waters of divorce and can offer guidance on how to calmly start a new chapter of life.
+Arlington Heights divorce lawyers are experienced in navigating the emotional waters of divorce and can offer guidance on how to calmly start a new chapter of life.

 Source: Huffington Post, “Divorce: Not just an end – but a beginning, too,” DD Richards, Jan.
 31, 2014